 Objective 1: Continue to update and monitor NEBS Governance objectives and policies.
-Objective 2: Continue with Pension Committee member training.
+Objective 2: Continue with Pension Committee training.

-Funding Goal (Restated): Obtain and maintain full funding by collecting contributions and earning returns on investments necessary to pay expenses and all promised benefits.
+Funding Goal (Restated): Obtain and maintain full funding by collecting contributions and earning investment returns on investments necessary to pay expenses and all promised benefits.

-Objective: Achieve optimal investment returns by working with the Pension Committee, Investment Manager, and the Investment Consultant, and by updating the Statement of Investment Policy.
+Objective 1: Achieve optimal investment returns by working with the Pension Committee, Investment Managers, and the Investment Consultant, and by updating the Statement of Investment Policy.

+Objective 2: Allocate 10% of the investment fund to a new asset class, incorporating Infrastructure into the portfolio.

+Objective 3: Select an Infrastructure Manager.

+Objective 4: Update the Statement of Investment Policy to accommodate the new asset class.

 Plan Administrative Goal (Restated): Provide high quality, cost effective administrative support.

 Objective 1: Continue to implement the use of electronic technology in our operations.
-Objective 2: Increase electronic communications with members.

-Objective 3: Further updates to increase the functionality of our website for communication with members.

-Objective 4: Finalize a new Employer Administrative Manual.

-Objective 5: Implement the new PENAD software platform.
+Objective 2: Increase electronic communication with members.
+Objective 3: Finalize updates to increase the functionality of our website.
+Objective 4: Finalize and distribute a new employer manual.
+Objective 5: Finalize the new PENAD Software program.
+Objective 6: Plan and incorporate cross-training of staff for redundancy.